Technical Reference · Security Architecture

 💡

 Once a request has cleared all WAF stages, the Load Balancer selects the optimal backend server and forwards the request.
-On the response path, it performs critical response sanitization — stripping all headers and response body content that would reveal internal infrastructure topology to potential attackers.
-This stage enforces a 99.99% availability SLA through active/passive health monitoring, automatic failover, and connection draining.
+On the response path, it performs critical response sanitization - stripping all headers and response body content that would reveal internal infrastructure topology.

 Load Balancing Algorithms

-• Round Robin: Distributes requests evenly across all healthy backends in circular order.
-Ideal for homogeneous server fleets with similar hardware and response times.
+• Round Robin: Distributes requests evenly across all healthy backends.

 backends {